Shivam648/Plasma_Donor/README.md

 <h1>Work Flow</h1>

 <p>The person who wants to donate his/her plasma need to register and create his/her profile first in our application providing required information which are name, blood group, phone number and address.</p>
-<p>Patients who need plasma also need to create account, register his/her required information.
-Just because we also have the data of the Patients.</p>
+<p>Patients who need plasma also need to create account, register his/her required information.</p>